Please ensure Javascript is enabled for purposes of website accessibility

 Reed’s 2026 salary guides echo this reality.
 Entry-level roles are becoming harder to secure across sectors, and AI is beginning to reshape job architecture - enhancing productivity, but in many cases consolidating roles and automating day-to-day duties.
 These shifts are placing new pressures on both employers and professionals.

-This webinar will equip leaders with the clarity, frameworks, and real-world examples needed to plan their workforce for the AI-enabled economy ahead.
+This webinar equips leaders with the clarity, frameworks, and real-world examples needed to plan their workforce for the AI-enabled economy ahead.

 1. How AI is changing recruitment and workforce architecture

-We’ll explore how automation is replacing low-complexity, transactional tasks across UK organisations, and how AI-powered tools are reshaping sourcing, screening, and assessment.
-The session will also examine why entry-level roles are becoming harder to access and how organisations can adapt hiring models accordingly.
+We explored how automation is replacing low-complexity, transactional tasks across UK organisations, and how AI-powered tools are reshaping sourcing, screening, and assessment.
+The session will also examined why entry-level roles are becoming harder to access and how organisations can adapt hiring models accordingly.

 2. Retaining talent when career pathways are shrinking

-As AI-driven efficiencies lead to role consolidation and the restructuring of job families, we’ll look at how businesses can create lateral development routes, build skills-focused cultures, and maintain employee engagement.
+As AI-driven efficiencies lead to role consolidation and the restructuring of job families, we looked at how businesses can create lateral development routes, build skills-focused cultures, and maintain employee engagement.

 4. Which skills are becoming critical

-This section examines the decline of routine, process-driven roles in an AI-enabled economy, alongside the rise of hybrid skills that combine technical proficiency with communication, empathy, creativity, and critical thinking.
+This section examined the decline of routine, process-driven roles in an AI-enabled economy, alongside the rise of hybrid skills that combine technical proficiency with communication, empathy, creativity, and critical thinking.

 5. Risk, regulation & compliance

-Finally, we’ll discuss the growing compliance landscape surrounding AI adoption, including risks around bias, fairness, and transparency in hiring; GDPR considerations for automated decision-making; and the importance of responsible, well-governed AI use aligned with emerging UK regulatory guidance.
+Finally, we discussed the growing compliance landscape surrounding AI adoption, including risks around bias, fairness, and transparency in hiring; GDPR considerations for automated decision-making; and the importance of responsible, well-governed AI use aligned with emerging UK regulatory guidance.

 Our speakers

-Lord Clement Jones, Co-Chairman of the All-Party Parliamentary Group on Artificial Intelligence
+Lord Clement Jones, Co-founder and Co-Chair of the All-Party Parliamentary Group on Artificial Intelligence

 Carlos Diaz, VP of People and Talent, Jasper